MahirSez/DoS-Attack-on-DNS-Server-with-Spoofed-IP/report/final-report/dos-final-report.md

 ```

-As the DNS question would have variable length depending on the
+As the DNS question would have variable length depending on the queried domain name, we cannot allocate space for that before setting the question.

+### 2.4.
+Filling the IP Header